 - Remove pork tenderloin from packaging and sprinkle salt generously over the entire tenderloin

 - Let sit for 5-10 minutes to allow to come to room temperature.

 - Heat grill to 350 degrees.

-- Flip, and grill until internal temperature reaches 145 degrees F (approximately 5 more minutes, depending on thickness of tenderloin)
+- Flip, and continue grilling until internal temperature reaches 145 degrees F (approximately 5-10 more minutes, depending on thickness of tenderloin)

 - Brush BBQ sauce over the pork, and cook for a few more minutes until temperature reaches 150 degrees F.

 - Remove from grill, add additional BBQ sauce, and cover with foil.

 - In a hot skillet with 1 Tbs olive oil, sear pork loin on all sides.